peterb12/A-Tour-Of-Haskell/Week5.md

 ## Homework 5: Playing Cards

+**IMPORTANT HINT: Your data constructors MUST start with an uppercase letter!
+And pure numbers (e.g. "2") won't work.**

 A deck of playing cards is composed of 52 playing cards, not counting jokers.

 Each card consists of a rank, which can range from Ace, the numbers Two through Ten, or Jack, Queen, or King.